crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 cat PQ356432.fasta >> SARS-CoV2.genome.nucl.fasta
 ```

 Our `SARS-CoV2.genome.nucl.fasta` should now contain the 100 sequences retrieved initially and the 13 variant sequences.

+`grep ">" SARS-CoV2.genome.nucl.fasta`

-You can check this by counting the number of `>`
+You can count the number of `>`'s to see how many sequences you have in total.

 `grep ">" SARS-CoV2.genome.nucl.fasta|wc -l`

 ## Generate a multiple sequence alignment and phylogenetic tree